Hvid1999/46755/README.md

 # 46755
-Repository for Group 6 in 46755 Renewables in Electricity Markets (Spring 2024).
+Assignment repository for Group 6 in 46755 Renewables in Electricity Markets (Spring 2024).